-Most ancient Greeks had the same thing for breakfast: bread dipped in wine.
-The bread was made from barley, the main source of all breads in ancient times.
-It was probably hard, so the wine would soften it up and make it easier to eat.
-Sure, they could have used water, but where’s the fun in that?
+Most ancient Greeks had the same thing for breakfast—bread dipped in wine.
+The bread was made from barley, the main source of all bread in ancient times.
+It was probably hard, which is why the Greeks would dip it in the wine, to soften it up and make it easier to eat.

-The Greeks also ate something called a teganites (τηγανίτης), which would have resembled a pancake.
-These were made with wheat flour, olive oil, honey, and curdled milk.
-They were usually topped with honey or cheese.
+The Greeks also ate something called a teganites (τηγανίτης), which resembles a pancake.
+These were made with wheat flour, olive oil, honey, and curdled milk, and usually topped with honey or cheese.

-But they were drinking a bit more of the wine.
-Lunch was considered a midday snack, so it was common for the Greeks to dine on relatively light things like figs, salted fish, cheeses, olives, and more bread.
+Bread and wine made an appearance at this midday meal as well, but the Greeks would drink a bit more of the wine versus simply dunking bread into it.
+Lunch was considered a midday snack, so it was common for the Greeks to dine on relatively light foods like figs, salted fish, cheeses, olives, and more bread.

 Dinner was and still is the most important meal of the day in Greece.
-In ancient times, it was when everyone would gather with friends and perhaps discuss things like philosophy or maybe just daily events.
+In ancient times, it was when everyone would gather with friends—not family—and discuss things like philosophy or maybe just daily events.

-Note that I said "friends," not "family."
 Men and women normally ate separately.
-If a family had slaves, they would serve the men dinner first, then the women, then themselves.
-If the family didn't have slaves, the women of the house served the men first, then they ate themselves when the men were done.
+In some homes, enslaved people would serve the men dinner first, then the women, then themselves.
+If the family didn't have enslaved laborers, the women of the house served the men first, and then they ate when the men were finished.

 Dinner was when most of the foods were consumed.
-The ancient Greeks would eat eggs from quail and hens, fish, legumes, olives, cheeses, breads, figs, and any vegetables they could grow.
-They might include arugula, asparagus, cabbage, carrots, and cucumbers.
-Meat was reserved for the wealthy.
+The ancient Greeks would eat eggs from quail and hens, fish, legumes, olives, cheeses, bread, figs, and any vegetables they could grow, which might include arugula, asparagus, cabbage, carrots, and cucumbers.
+Meats were reserved for the wealthy.

+Besides water, wine was the main drink of the ancient Greeks.
+(Fetching the water was a daily task for the women of the house.)
 The Greeks drank wine at all meals and during the day.
-We know they made red, white, rose, and port wines, the main areas of production being Thasos, Lesbos, and Chios.
-But the ancient Greeks didn't drink their wine straight.
-It was considered barbaric to do so.
+They made red, white, rose, and port wines, with the main areas of production being Thasos, Lesbos, and Chios.
+But the ancient Greeks didn't drink their wine straight—it was considered barbaric to do so.
 All wine was cut with water.
 The Greeks drank for the pleasure of the beverage, not with the intention of getting drunk.

 They also drank kykeon (κυκεών), a combination of barley gruel, water (or wine), herbs, and goat cheese in an almost shake-like consistency.